TinBryn/Molecule-of-the-Month/static/controllers/ARCHITECTURE.md

 # Controllers

 These files are where the behaviour of various components of the web application are implemented.

-This behaviour should be independent of the web application they are used for.
+While these functions tend to take in HTTP requests and produce HTTP responses, they should not have any concern about where they come from or where they go.